grpc/proposal/L46-python-compression-api.md

 ## Implementation

-I (@gnossen) will implement these changes and merge them after the proposal has been accepted.
+I (@gnossen) have implemented these changes in [this PR](https://github.com/grpc/grpc/pull/18564) and will merge them after the proposal has been accepted.